tim-degroot/PAHMC/README.md

 sbatch mc_slurm.sh <inputfile>
 ```

-This script has been successfully used on the Snellius computer cluster/supercomputer by Surf.
+This script has been successfully used on the Snellius computer cluster by Surf using the above configuration..

 ### Understanding the output